Are Impact Windows Required in Florida? Code, HVHZ & Homeowner Guide

 It is the responsibility of the builder and the window contractor to ensure the products being installed match the specific wind zone of the property.
 At G&R, we handle all the technical details to make sure your project is 100% compliant with the latest codes.

-What Happens If Your Home Doesn’t Meet Impact Window Code?
+What Happens If Your Windows Do Not Meet Florida Code?

 Safety Risks During Hurricanes